rocketeers/docs/Tasks.md

 A task can be three things :
 - A simple one-line command, like `composer install`
 - A closure, giving you access to Rocketeer's core helpers to perform more advanced actions
-- And finally a class, extending the `Rocketeer\Tasks\Task` class, giving you full at-home control.
+- And finally a class, extending the `Rocketeer\Traits\Task` class, giving you full at-home control.
 All custom-made Tasks must have at least an `execute` method.
 And that's all.

 Each level gives you a little more control and comfort – this is intentional, if you need more control than what Closures give you, then you probably need a class.